 Then Neck Deep released their debut album and the world turned upside down.

 The lead up to the record had been one chock full of excitement and promise.
 The band appeared on musical radars across the country thanks to a single track ('I Couldn't Wait To Leave 6 Months Ago') posted on Bandcamp, which then materialised into their fast and furious debut EP 'Rain In July'.
-Word spread like wildfire with more and more ears getting acquinted with this new breed of British band and 'A History Of Bad Decisions' quickly followed.
-They were then snapped up by the legendary Hopeless Records as their first ever UK based band.
+Word spread like wildfire with more and more ears getting acquainted with this new breed of British band and 'A History Of Bad Decisions' quickly followed.
+They were then snapped up by the legendary Hopeless Records as their first-ever UK based band.
 Fever pitch had been reached.
-Expectation was high.
+The expectation was highs.
 Luckily the band had a few tricks up their sleeves.

 Ultimately, 'Wishful Thinking' was pop-punk but not as we knew it.
 It was vibrant and full of life but with all different flavours of emotion thrown in.
 Though the forefathers of the genre are paid homage to, their elements are rammed up to 11 and given a completely new lease of life for a generation hungry for something fresher and fruitier.
 It's scrappy, misshapen, passionate and near enough impossible to ignore.

 "With the two records that followed ['15's 'Life's Not Out To Get You and '17's 'The Peace And The Panic'] we had a real clear direction and idea of what we wanted to do and a real purpose behind it" Ben comments.
 "With ‘Wishful Thinking’ there wasn’t so much of that.
 Maybe that’s what we learnt from it, that an album needs a purpose or something more behind it.
 I think ultimately it was a huge learning curve for us.
 We were all still so young and it was all still such a mental concept for us.
 It felt very much like a transitional phase.
 Us learning that this was how it all worked."